 The Center for Cerebral Palsy Research was founded in 1996 and is committed to understanding the mechanisms underlying the symptoms of cerebral palsy and developing evidence-based treatment approaches targeting these symptoms.
 The Center is a non-profit organization located at Teachers College, Columbia University, a leading institution of Education, Health and Psychology.
 Our Center is committed to improving the lives of children with cerebral palsy through research.
 These include both speech and motor disorders associated with CP.

-CIT and HABIT CAMPS are generally held during school recess.
-Our next camp will be from June 25 - July 15, 2016.
-We are currently recruiting potential participants so contact us now if you would like to be considered for any of these projects.
+We are currently recruiting potential participants for several studies so click here if you would like to be considered for any of these projects.
 Participation is free and will help aid our understanding of the optimal ingredients and dosage of successful rehabilitation with the hope that this information will improve rehabilitation services for all children with cerebral palsy.